zanpaktu/ember-cli-reddit-pixel/README.md

 Usage
 ------------------------------------------------------------------------------

-Once your environment is configred to include your Pixel id (and the enabled flag is set to true), the Facebook Pixel tracking code will be injected into your index.html file.
+Once your environment is configred to include your Pixel id (and the enabled flag is set to true), the Reddit Pixel tracking code will be injected into your index.html file.

 A service is provided for simple access to the global `rdt(...)` function inside of your Ember application.